Lottie Holman O'Neill: Political career

 Her isolationist tendencies would continue after World War II.
 She was a supporter of the Bricker Amendment and an opponent of American membership in the United Nations.
 In 1946, she successfully prevented National Federation of Republican Women from endorsing the proposed United Nations.
 Her opposition to the UN was so strong she even wished to see a ban on public buildings in Illinois flying the flag of the United Nations.

 In 1950, O'Neill ran for the Illinois Senate in the 41st again.
 This time she faced James M. Barr, the nephew of retiring Senator Richard Barr, in the Republican primary.
 She won the Republican nomination by over 1,000 votes.
 In the general election, she easily defeated Democratic candidate and former state legislator Joseph Sam Perry of Glen Ellyn.
 In the Illinois House, she was succeeded by John M. King who at 23 was the youngest person elected to said body since Stephen A. Douglas.

 O'Neill defeated the party's preferred slate of delegates to the 1956 Republican National Convention, which re-nominated Dwight Eisenhower.
 Prior to Eisenhower's nomination, she pressed the RNC on whether or not Eisenhower had adequately recovered from his heart attack, embarrassing the party.
 In 1958, 29 year old DuPage County Assistant State's Attorney, Harris Fawell challenged O'Neill in the 41st district Republican primary for the Illinois Senate.
 She defeated Fawell and was reelected to her sixth term.

 In 1960, she founded the Northern Illinois Conservatives with the hopes of creating a voting bloc that would move the Republican Party further right.
 The organization lobbied delegates at the 1960 Republican National Convention to take up their positions including fiscally conservative stances against taxation and spending and opposition to the 1960 Democratic National Convention's platform in favor of civil rights for African Americans.
 O'Neill would blame Nixon's loss on his stances as a Rockefeller Republican.

 She announced her retirement from the legislature January 8, 1962.
 She was succeeded in the Illinois Senate by her 1958 primary opponent Harris Fawell.
 In the 1964 presidential election, O'Neill was a staunch supporter of Barry Goldwater.

 She was described as strong willed and independent, and was referred to by her colleagues as the "conscience of the Senate".

 Later life

 O'Neill retired from politics in 1963 at age 84.
 She died in Downers Grove, Illinois, on February 17, 1967, at age 88.
+She is buried at Oak Crest Cemetery in Downers Grove.

 Legacy

+A historical marker about her achievements can be found next to her gravesite.

 O'Neill Middle School in Downers Grove, Illinois, is named in her honor.
 A statue in the rotunda of the Illinois State Capitol was erected in 1976 to commemorate O'Neill.